 - To master your fears you must master your internal dialogue.
 When the feeling of fear sets in you must speak out faith-filled, bold, courageous and positive-filled words.
 And your words charged with faith will discharge the feelings and thoughts of fear as you move into a space of action.

 - Fear exists in our minds and can only be conquered in our minds.
 And if it is not conquered in the mind, it will create the condition of our lives.
 Employ the use of your imagination.
-Mentally picture or visualize the successful outcome of the event that had triggered the fear of failure.
+Mentally picture or visualize the successful outcome of the event that triggered the fear of failure.
 Visualize yourself experiencing a winning outcome and you will materialize it.

 - Past experiences erect fear and erase success by how far we can go in life.
 Rather than hold onto fears founded on past experiences, we need to learn from it and let go of it so that we can grow through it and go into the future and meet it with adventure and re-invent our lives.
 When you cash into faith, fear crashes.
 Fear is a product of distorted imagination that has been allowed to run wild.

 Fear focuses attention on what you dread to happen.
 Faith focuses attention on what you desire to happen.
-Therefore, get caught up in your desire of what you want to experience and you won’t be cut off from living your dreams through fear.
-When you stand up to your fears, it will bow down to you.
+Therefore, get caught up in your desire for what you want to experience and you won’t be cut off from living your dreams through fear.
+When you stand up to your fears, they will bow down to you.
 When you stare at your fears in the face they will stay clear of you.
 When you look at your fears straight in the eye you stab them out of your life.

 - Cast off the emotions of fear from its onset; never accept it mentally lest you become cut off by its onslaught.
 Perfect love cast out all fear and faith is the antidote for fear.
 Therefore, be mentally grounded in love and faith, and fear will have no root in your mind.